watson-intu/self-docs/workshops-devcon/Workshop4-CustomizingIntuToCallYourPhone/lab-docs/workshop_4.md

   * **Actions**: After all preconditions are met, a series of actions are taken to to complete a plan.
 Intu supports two types of actions: CreateAction, which creates a blackboard object and places it on the blackboard, and UseSkillAction, which tells Intu to execute a specified skill.

 All plans are loaded when Intu starts.
-When a goal object is placed on the blackboard, the GoalAgent finds the best possible plan, executes the plan, and establish whether that goal was completed successfully (i.e., the plan finished with no action failures) or failed (i.e., no plan was found to carry out execution).
+When a goal object is placed on the blackboard, the GoalAgent finds the best possible plan, executes the plan, and establishes whether that goal was completed successfully (i.e., the plan finished with no action failures) or failed (i.e., no plan was found to carry out execution).

 ## 5. <a name="modifying-plans-to-have-the-telephony-service-call-your-phone-number">Modifying plans to have the Telephony service call your phone number</a>